Kratero

 Kratero (Κρατερό, before 1926: Ράκοβο – Rakovo; Macedonian and Раково, Rakovo) is a village located in the Florina regional unit of northwestern Macedonia, Greece.

 Geography

 Kratero is located east of the Lake Prespa National Park and is on the slopes of the Eastern Varnous mountain range.
 The village is at an altitude of 980 m.
 Neighbouring villages include Ethniko, Kato Kleines, Ano Kleines, and Akritas.
 Kratero is about 20 km north of the town of Florina.
 It is close to the Greek border with Albania, and within one kilometer of the border with North Macedonia.
+It is located within the Eastern European Time Zone (GMT+3).

 Origins of the village

 The village was originally named Rakovo in Slavic.
 This word comes from Rakoits and means fresh water crayfish, which were plentiful in the nearby streams.
 The village was named Krateron in 1928 after the Second Balkan War of 1913 when the region became part of Greece according to the Treaty of Bucharest (1913).
 Many residents migrated from Kratero in the 1950s to start new lives in the United States, Canada and Australia.